BtheGit/raymarcher/README.md

 - The skybox renders an extra pixel above ceilings, created a single pixel line.
 - Performance is smooth in Chrome, sluggish in FF and Safari.
 This will improve once I stop using such big textures, but it does beg a bit more of precalcing and using lookup tables  (which may also entail working harder to avoid floating points, which I've been lazy about so far.)
 - Refactor all calls for grid cells to use correct getter.
+- Prevent errors triggered from walking to the edge of a world with no walls.

 ### Random working notes / Plan